wso2/docs-is/en/includes/references/conditional-auth/api-reference.md

 `getMaskedValue(value)`

 This utility function returns a masked value for the given input value.
-This function can be used to mask sensitive content in adaptive authentication script logs by developers.
+It can be used to mask sensitive content in adaptive authentication script logs by developers.

 - **Parameters**